 The Marshall University Forensic Science Center is one of many sponsors of AIDE.
 The Appalachian Institute of Digital Evidence is a not-for-profit organization dedicated to serving the professionals and students of the legal, technical and business communities that work with digital evidence.
 The Appalachian Institute of Digital Evidence exists to help both professionals and students not only survive but thrive in this ever changing landscape where technology and the law meet.

-The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the U.S. Department of Justice and is dedicated to researching crime control and justice issues.
+The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the U.S. Department of Justice (USDOJ) and is dedicated to researching crime control and justice issues.
 The NIJ provides objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.

 MUFSC is one of four members of the Forensic Resource Network (FRN).
 The FRN was created by the NIJ as a mechanism to increase the capabilities and capacities of local and state forensic laboratories.
 Members of the FRN are able to meet the technology and training needs of the forensic science community and create model programs that can be directly transferred to state and local crime laboratories.

-Learn more about the Forensic Resource Network (FRN).
+Learn more about the Forensic Resource Network.